ninakali/ninakali.github.io/notes/win2/index.md

 The miracle of overwhelming commercial success brought incredible attention to Windows.
 The retro community and computer historians generally seem to be interested in the legendary origins of the system (how it all began) or in its turnabout Windows 3.0 release (what did they do right?).

 This story instead will be about the underdog of Windows, version 2.
 To understand where it all went wrong, we must start looking at events that happened even before Microsoft was founded.
+By necessity, I will talk a lot about Windows 1, too.
 Instead of following interpersonal/corporate drama, I will try to focus on the technical aspects of Windows and its competitors, as well as the technological limitations of the computers around the time.
 It is going to be quite a journey, and it might seem a bit random, but I promise that eventually, it all will start making sense.

 Let's start with some hands-on Windows 2 experience to tempt you to read the full story!